 Important Read carefully: This Sound Devices, LLC end-user license agreement ("EULA") is a legal agreement between you (either an individual or a single entity) and Sound Devices, LLC for the Sound Devices, LLC software product identified above, which includes computer software, embedded software, and may include associated media, printed materials, and "online" or electronic documentation ("SOFTWARE PRODUCT").
-By using, installing, or copying the SOFTWARE PRODUCT, you agree to be bound by the terms of this EULA, do not use or install the SOFTWARE PRODUCT.
+By using, installing, or copying the SOFTWARE PRODUCT, you agree to be bound by the terms of this EULA.
+If you do not agree to the terms of this EULA, do not use or install the SOFTWARE PRODUCT.